MUSSUPST 3001 - Musicianship 3

 General Course Information

-Course Code MUSSUPST 3001 Course Musicianship 3 Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level II study Course Description This course explores a range of significant styles in which musical fusions have developed since the early 20th century to the present.
-The various styles will be discussed in relation to their key musical features, as well as the artistic, cultural, social, and political attitudes and factors influencing these styles.
+Course Code MUSSUPST 3001 Course Musicianship 3 Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level II study Course Description This course explores various styles in relation to their key musical features.
+These musical features as well as artistic, cultural and social factors are framed according to themes or topics which contain examples from a wide range of musical practice.
 The careers component prepares students for a variety of music industry career options, and provides guidance in job and grant applications, the preparation of resumes and self-promotion.

 Course Coordinator: Professor Tom Hajdu